LLC vs Sole Proprietorship: Which Is Right for You?

 Sole Proprietorship:

-All business income and expenses flow through to your personal tax return via Schedule C. You’ll pay self-employment taxes (15.3%) on all net business income, covering Social Security and Medicare contributions.
+Features the simplest tax structure.
+All business income and expenses are reported on your personal tax return using Schedule C. You’ll pay self-employment taxes on all net business income, which covers Social Security and Medicare contributions.
 There’s no separate business tax return required.

 LLC: